bcgov/healthgateway/.github/pull_request_template.md

 ## Notes/Additional Comments

-Any addtional notes or comments that may be relevant.
+Any additional notes or comments that may be relevant.
 Include any specialized deployment steps here.